bravobike/type-resolver/README.md

 ## Rationale

-Often we want to analyse spec-types in macros and derive functionality from these types.
-Analysing and working with AST from `Code.Typespec` or Erlang AST is challenging and cumbersome.
+Often we want to analyze spec-types in macros and derive functionality from these types.
+Analyzing and working with AST from `Code.Typespec` or Erlang AST is challenging and cumbersome.
 Furthermore, there is no standalone library that resolves user-defined types, built-in types and remote-types.
 This library fills this gap.

 ## Usage

-The library offers the macro `TypeResolver.resolve/1` that can be used as follows:
+The library offers the macro `TypeResolver.resolve/1`, that can be used as follows:

 ```elixir